asantra1/devops-challenge-master/README.md

 ## Deploying

 The overall project has been divided into 3 sub projects which are mentioned below.
 1. tf-bootstrap folder contains the terraform code to create the s3 bucket, dynamo db for terraform state.
-This project maintains the terraform state locally and should be accessible by admin to create the terraform state remote back end configuration single time.
+This project maintains the terraform state locally and should be accessed by Admins only to create the terraform state remote backend configuration onetime.
 2. The root folder contains the terraform code to
-   - Provision EKS cluster using node gropus
+   - Provision EKS cluster using node groups.
-   - The helm charts of the 2048 application
+   - The helm charts of the 2048 application.
-   - kustomization.tf file to deploy AWS LB Controller and creation of application namespace game-2048 for developer to deploy the application code
+   - kustomization.tf file to deploy AWS Load Balancer Controller and create application namespace game-2048 where the application code will be deployed.
-3. application folder contains terraform code to deploy the application helm charts, but it is optional as generally application deployment CI/CD pipeline (such as Jnekins, AWS CodeDeploy) does this diffrent tools such as helm.
+3. The folder named "application" contains terraform code to deploy the application helm charts, but it is optional as generally the application deployment CI/CD pipeline (such as Jnekins, AWS CodeDeploy) is used to do this.

-### Deployment pre-requisite
+### Deployment prerequisite
 - an AWS account with the IAM permissions listed on the [EKS module documentation](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md)
 - a configured AWS CLI
 - AWS IAM Authenticator